Home » Mechanical Engineering » Belt Drives: Types, Slip & Creep, V-belts, Advantages & Disadvantages

 Stepped Cone Pulley or Speed Cone Drive

-• This types of belt drives are used when the speed of the driven shaft is to be changed very frequently as in the case of machine tools such as lathe, drilling machine, etc.
+• These types of belt drives are used when the speed of the driven shaft is to be changed very frequently as in the case of machine tools such as lathes, drilling machines, etc.

-• A stepped cone pulley is an integral casting having three or number of pulleys of different sizes one adjacent to the other as shown in fig.
+• A stepped cone pulley is an integral casting having three or many pulleys of different sizes one adjacent to the other as shown in Fig.

 • One set of stepped cone pulley is mounted in reverse on the driven shaft.
 An endless belt will be wrapped around one pair of pulleys.